DavidTimms/zod-fast-check/README.md

 ### Refinements

 Refinements are supported, but they are produced by filtering the original arbitrary by the refinement function.
-This means that for refinements which have a very low probability of matching a random input, fast-check will take a very long, potentially infinite, amount of time to find a valid value.
+This means that for refinements which have a very low probability of matching a random input, it will not be able to generate valid values.
 This is most common when using refinements to check that a string matches a particular format.
+If this occurs, it will throw a `ZodFastCheckGenerationError`.

 In cases like this, it is recommended to define an override for the problematic subschema.